system76/docs/content/package-manager-pop.md

 If the Terminal returns nothing, no packages are held.

-If the Pop Shop indicates that some remote repositories can't be reached, open [Repoman](/articles/manage-repos-pop) and look in the **Extra Sources** page for the broken repository.
+If the <u>Pop!_Shop</u> indicates that some remote repositories can't be reached, open [Repoman](/articles/manage-repos-pop) and look in the **Extra Sources** page for the broken repository.
 Either disable or remove the repository, or search for the software vendor to determine what has happened to their software server.
 Sometimes the version of the repo (xenial, bionic, focal, groovy, etc) needs changed to match the current version of the operating system.

 ## Flatpak

-If the Pop!_Shop is showing an update available, but there are no updates listed on the update page, there may be a Flatpak runtime (a backend program that another Flatpak depends on) with an update available.
+If the <u>Pop!_Shop</u> is showing an update available, but there are no updates listed on the update page, there may be a Flatpak runtime (a backend program that another Flatpak depends on) with an update available.
 Run these commands to update all Flatpaks and remove any Flatpak runtimes that are no longer required by any installed programs:

 ```bash
 flatpak update